Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2018-05-19-useful-tools.md

 [Grammarly](https://www.grammarly.com/1) makes sure everything you type is easy to read, effective, and mistake-free.
 There are plugins for most of browser types and desktops.

+### Hammerspoon

+[Hammerspoon](https://www.hammerspoon.org/) is a tool for powerful automation of OS X. At its core, Hammerspoon is just a bridge between the operating system and a Lua scripting engine.
+What gives Hammerspoon its power is a set of extensions that expose specific pieces of system functionality, to the user.

 ### iTerm2